bobbybudnick/SFS-Infrastructure/README.md

 Setup in /boot/device.hints

 3. Bluetooth adapter failures
-hcitool or bluetoothctl or kde no devices found in scan
+hcitool or bluetoothctl or KDE no devices found in scan
 Faulty device confirmed in another computer
 Device replaced